When Is Too Old to Ride a Motorcycle? A Guide for Older Riders

 Believe it or not, a common question I see and hear all the time is “Am I too old to ride a motorcycle?”.

-Not only is this a common question on Reddit, but it also seems to be the default response whenever someone older comments on my motorcycle.
+This also seems to be the default response whenever someone older comments on my bike.

 “Nice Bike!”
 Thanks!
 Do you ride?
 “Nah, I’m too old.
 I’d probably get hurt on one of those things!”

-Whether that be the response or some variation, it seems that a lot of people think age is the limiting factor for riding motorcycles.
+Whether that be the response or some variation, it seems like a lot of people think age is the limiting factor for riding motorcycles.

-And as someone who has ridden with a few motorcycle crews(unaffiliated), I can tell you that age is not the problem at all.
-In fact, I know plenty of riders who are way older and also way better riders than some of the young guys I run with.
+In fact, I know plenty of riders who are older and also way better riders than some of the young guys I run with.

 But age is still a factor to consider, just not for the reasons you may think.